Pantheon Season 3 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Maddie Kim, a tormented youngster who had been devastated by the loss of her adored father two years earlier, finds unusual internet assistance from someone who was later identified as David, her departed father.

-David claims that after a devastating and experimental brain scan, his mind was successfully transferred to Logarithms’ Cloud, and that Logarithms misled to his family regarding the findings.
+David claims that after a devastating and experimental brain scan, his mind was successfully transferred to Logarithms’ Cloud, as well as that Logarithms lied too his family about the findings.

 Maddie enlists assistance from others in an effort to preserve her father, and she finally succeeds in getting possession of his U.I., but the family continues to be under danger from logarithms.